curblr/curblr-spec/README.md

 1. ***Consumption-oriented:*** Government agencies typically maintain data about physical assets, which are easily managed in GIS systems and are the simplest format for an agency to update over time.
 CurbLR describes regulatory geometries, which requires a more complicated data model and a GeoJSON format.
 In order to fully capture essential data, the spec is difficult to edit and maintain directly in a GIS system.
 Therefore, CurbLR is intended as a format for cities to publish and share curb regulation data with outside agencies or private companies.
 The structure and details of the spec follow this logic.
 In addition, since public agencies producing data often have fewer technical resources than private companies consuming data, CurbLR strives to avoid burdensome data requirements for cities by focusing on basic asset data.
 Wherever possible, CurbLR avoids data processing and interpolation, leaving these issues for engineering teams on the consumption side of the workflow.

+1. ***B2B-oriented:*** CurbLR is intended as a format for cities to share data that can be used in routing apps, payment services, visualization and analysis tools, etc. It is intended as a B2B exchange format, with the assumption that each individual service or app would choose its own means to store, integrate, query, and serve out the data to end users.
+To make this simple, we kept CurbLR as a single file with a denormalized structure.
+We chose not to break CurbLR into multiple files, like GTFS, that require a database structure to interpret.
+Ultimately we decided that the burdens for consumers working with denormalized data outweighed the desire to keep file sizes small and avoid repetition.
+We recognize that some may disagree with this design decision, but it was made with careful consideration.

 1. ***Future-friendly:*** How we use the curb is changing.
 Cities are adjusting parking prices based on demand, new transportation services are arriving on our streets, and vehicles without humans behind the wheel will one day deliver people and goods to the curb.
 CurbLR exists to help make these futures a reality and will grow and adapt as urban mobility evolves.

 # Approach

-CurbLR structures every curb regulation as having three components: the GeoJSON feature (point or line), the location properties, and the restriction that applies.
+CurbLR structures every curb regulation as having up to four components: the GeoJSON feature (point or line), the location properties, and the restriction that applies.
 While the restriction is relatively straightforward to describe, location is more difficult.

 Curb regulations are usually represented by physical assets like parking signs and curb markings that describe where the restriction applies.
 These signs can be mapped using their geographic coordinates.